 - Place 1 gram of Cha Gao in the gaiwan

 - Do a quick rinse

 - Brew with 212°F water, pouring the water slowly, brew for 10 seconds (the liquid should be a light orangish-brown color)

-- Repeat up to 4 times, or until the tea starts to lose its strength and taste.
+- Repeat until the tea loses its strength and taste.

-One great thing about cha gao is that it is convenient to drink on the go.
-Simply break off 0.5 grams of the cha gao, drop it into your thermos, and pour hot water over it (ideally 500 ml).
+One great thing about Cha Gao is that it is convenient to drink on the go.
+Simply break off 0.5 grams of the Cha Gao, drop it into your 500ml thermos, and pour hot water over it.
 The pu-erh will gradually dissolve, and you will have a lovely, potent tea to go!
 The tea can also be made as a cold brew, although naturally, it will require a longer time to dissolve.